-But where does this leave staff who work from home?
-Or students who go home for the holidays?
-Or faculty who travel out of state or even out of the country?
-This is where the Institute’s Virtual Private Network (VPN) comes in.
+MITnet, the Institute’s wired and wireless network, provides secure on-campus connections to community members.
+But where does this leave students who go off campus for spring break?
+Or staff who work from home?
+Or faculty who travel out of state or out of the country?

-IS&T recommends that all MIT community members make use of the VPN when using public Wi-Fi.
-Open Wi-Fi can pose security risks, but the MIT VPN encrypts activity and keeps it private.
-Whether you need to access MITnet or not, the VPN will protect your activity on free Wi-Fi.
+The MIT Remote Access VPN provides community members with another key benefit, a safe way to use free public WiFi.
+Open WiFi can pose security risks, but the MIT Remote Access VPN encrypts activity and keeps it private.
+Whether you need to access MITnet or not, the MIT Remote Access VPN will protect your activity on public WiFi.

 Available to all at MIT

-Everyone in the MIT community can use the VPN.
+Everyone in the MIT community can use the MIT Remote Access VPN.
 The Cisco AnyConnect client works on Mac OS X, Windows, and Linux, as well as many mobile operating systems.

 The client is available through IS&T’s software grid.
-An MIT certificate and the use of Duo Security is required for download and there are some system requirements.
-You can find installation instructions on the VPN Landing Page in the Knowledge Base.
+An MIT certificate and the use of Duo Security is required for download.
+The system requirements for supported platforms can be found in the release notes for each version of AnyConnect.